darincardin/stepbar/README.md

 # stepbar
-Step Bar using React and Webpack
+Step Bar using React and Webpack.
 This library provides a stepbar widget for use with your project.

 Library can be installed by adding this line to package.json dependancies: